 Dr. Dawn Michael, M.A.
 PhD ACS CSC, is a nationally recognized expert on relationships and a certified clinical sexologist.

 The good news is that so many of the changes that come with an engagement are positive ones.
 Once the flurry of social media congrats fades and the photoshoots are done, you’re just there, the two of you—an engaged couple.
 And as Michael suggests, some of the changes are social—you’d be amazed at how differently society treats you when you’re engaged.
 But more than that, it’s the changes between the two of you.
 There’s more pressure once you’re engaged, but there’s also a lot more joy.

 Here’s what you need to know as you gear up to enter this new and exciting phase of your life as an engaged couple.

 Disagreements Feel Heavier

 When you’re engaged, every disagreement can feel more weighted.
 You’ve agreed to spend the rest of your lives together, so any friction that arises in a relationship can feel like a cause for panic.
-You want to make sure you’re “compatible not only with their personality, but finances, negotiation about decorating a house, and dealing with each others families,” Michaels says, so it’s normal to be feeling some pressure.
-Try to stay calm and remember that every relationship, even marriages, will have some disagreements and require compromise.
-You’re doing fine.
+You want to make sure you’re “compatible not only with their personality, but finances, negotiation about decorating a house, and dealing with each other's families,” Michael says—so it’s normal to be feeling some pressure.
+Try to stay calm and remember that every relationship, even a marriage, will have some disagreements and require compromise.